Prevent Falls in Seniors with This Helpful Conversation Guide

 To make these sensitive conversations easier, we found a helpful free guide from the National Council on Aging and the National Alliance for Caregiving.

-Here, we share an overview of the guide.
+Here is an overview of the guide.

 For many older adults, a fall can cause serious injuries like hip fractures, broken bones, and head injuries.
 This significantly worsens mobility, health, independence, and well-being.